taowen/vite-howto/packages/STATIC-LINKING/multiple-ts-libs/README.md

 ```

 We can write a cli, running in node.js, consuming lib1/lib2.
 If TypeScript has not been compiled, we need to use ts-node instead of node here.

+We are not using vite here, because vite does not have the capability to watch multiple projects yet.
+Every vite.config.ts need a seperate vite process to watch.